Student loans are income, say credit card companies

 Credit cards for students

 Many new credit card regulations try to limit the amount of debt a person can take on.
 Students can include just about anything as income on a credit card application — including the income of other people who live in their household.
-There nothing specific in the law that says whether student loans can be considered income to apply for more credit.
-In the rules of good financial management, though, using debt to apply for more long-term credit does not add up to a way to improve your financial situation.
+There nothing specific in the law that says whether student loans can be considered income to request more credit.
+In the rules of good financial management, though, using debt to request more long-term credit does not add up to a way to improve your financial situation.